plan-net/core4/docs/source/job.rst

 -------------------
 CoreJobs can inherit from any other Classes.
 If the inherit from other CoreJobs, all class-properties get inherited too.
-BaseJobs that themselfs have no schedule and should not be called directly can set the ``hidden`` flag, so that this job will not be listed within a ``coco -j`` and is therfore not visible to the user.
+Baseclasses themselfs have no schedule and should not be called directly, therefore they can set the ``hidden`` flag, so that this job will not be listed within a ``coco -j`` and is not visible to the user.

 .. code-block:: python